phrase/slimkeyfy/README.md

 git clone https://github.com/phrase/slimkeyfy.git
 cd slimkeyfy
 gem build slimkeyfy.gemspec
-gem install slimkeyfy-0.0.2.gem
+gem install slimkeyfy-0.0.5.gem
 # Later: gem install slimkeyfy
 ```

 Approach
 --------
-The current approach like most, go for a 80/20 solution.
+The current approach goes for a 80/20 solution.
 Localizing files is extremely error prone so I decided that the user should verify each change.
 That means that you will be prompted for each possible translation to choose whether you like to keep it, to ignore it or to tag it.
 In the future it might be possible to parse the 80% automatically and ask for the 20% in return.
 The collected data is then processed into a yaml file.
-The file is optional so your existing .yml files will not be corrupted.
-If none is given a file will be created at configs/locales/view_folder_name.locale.yml.
-All your processed views will be appended to the given file.
-It is therefore strongly recommended to take a systematic approach one view directory at a time.
+If you don't provide a yaml one will be created at configs/locales/view_folder_name.locale.yml.
+All your processed views will be merged with the given one.

 Usage
 -----